Windows NT/2K/XP vs *NIX

 Using Interix - helpful tricks and hints for the Interix subsystem under Windows 2k/XP

-UNIX Migration Guide - MSDN web page that documents a 'how to' between UNIX and Win32 - also a good reference migrating FROM Win32 to UNIX
+UNIX Migration Guides - MSDN web pages that document a 'how to' for migrating from UNIX to Win32 - also a good reference migrating FROM Win32 to UNIX

 Back to S.F.T.
 Inc. home page